 Another limitation in Server Disk Management is that: it only supports NTFS file system, not FAT32, the screenshot above is FAT32 in C Drive, so even when you get unallocated space, Extend Volume option still gray out.
-Convert FAT32 to NTFS, or reformat system partition to NTFS, problem will be fixed.
+Convert FAT32 to NTFS, or reformat system partition to NTFS, the problem will be fixed.

 When C Drive is too big, you can use Shrink Volume option in Disk management to reduce partition size and make C Drive a smaller partition.
-That's also commonly used when new system is installed.
+That's also commonly used when the new system is installed.

 So what we should do on the unallocated space shrunk from volume?
-Create partition.
+Create Partition.
 When Shrink Volume in Disk management, most of them are mean to create new partition with unallocated space, not to extend volume.
 For example, some new computer only have one partition to the whole disk, system partition, no D,E,F or more partitions, so we need to create partition by ourselves.

 In Server Disk management, we had to delete D Drive and make space unallocated to C Drive, in that case, we lost everything in D Drive, how to extend volume C without deleting D Drive?
-What's if we don't have unallocated space followed to C Drive, how can we increase system partition?
+What if we don't have unallocated space followed to C Drive, how can we increase system partition?

 Deleting Partition in Server system may result in great loss or affect to customers under your server service.
 Even you had a backup previous; it still needs much time to recover.
-So third-party partition software, Macrorit Partition Expert Server, may be some help in this case.
+So third-party partition software, Macrorit Partition Expert Server, maybe some help in this case.